THE four examples of celestial cartography listed below all follow in what might

 of new constellations were added.
 Its charts were about one-third the size of

 Flamsteed’s imposing originals and hence far more convenient for casual use.
-Like
+Whereas

 Greenwich, although he appended a copy of Lacaille’s planisphere of the southern sky.
 Somewhat confusingly, Fortin’s 1776 atlas is described as the Second Edition and the 1795 printing the Third